robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 }
 ```

 Ensure your server is associated with this firewall.
-Otherwise you can also use ssh port forwarding like described [here](02-using-ssh.md#_4-ssh-port-forwarding).
+Otherwise you can also use ssh port forwarding like described [here](02-using-ssh#_4-ssh-port-forwarding-exercise-7).
 :::

-## 3. Cloud-Init: User Management and Templating
+## 3. Cloud-Init: User Management and Templating [Exercise 13]

 Cloud-Init excels at tasks like managing user accounts and SSH access.
 Furthermore, Terraform's templating capabilities allow you to dynamically inject variables (such as SSH public keys) into your cloud-config files.